Economics of the FIFA World Cup: South Africa (2010)

 The 2010 FIFA World Cup was held in South Africa, for the first time in the tournament's history.
 Even though it may not have attracted as many foreign visitors as the US and Germany World Cups, it did have an economic benefit due to the location and already emerging economy.

 Any predictions about the economic impact of the 2010 FIFA World Cup on South Africa had to take into account the state of the South African economy, which still has one of the largest disparities between the rich and the poor.
 One main factor for South Africa is attracting international investors.
 To increase the international trade and foreign direct investment, South Africa must have stability throughout their whole region in their economy and government.
 If this is achieved then South Africa could be in the top choices for foreign direct investment and collect the potential benefits of the 2010 FIFA games.
 Because FIFA gathers all of its finances through marketing tournaments such as the World Cup, they aim to ensure the event's success, and assist the hosting country accordingly.
 Since South Africa is still a developing country, FIFA will have an important role in funding the tournament.
 Along with other developing countries that host mega-events, the investment of larger capital investment is required.

 The projected total direct economic value for GDP is approximately R 21.3 billion.
 Also, 159,000 new jobs are predicted, including full- and part- time jobs, both permanent and temporary.
 The government also plans to spend millions on upgrading stadiums and building a new international airport.
 The tournament will host 32 teams with an average of 50 people per team, 14,500 VIPs and dignitaries, 500 officials and 10,500 media.
 A projected number of half a million foreign visitors (located outside of Africa) are expected and staying an average of 15 days.

 Brazil (2014)

 In 2014, the FIFA World Cup was hosted in Brazil.
 This decision was based on location and close evaluation through various economical models.
 After years of unnecessary construction, eminent domain and countless protests, Brazil was found to be in a worse state than before.
 Costs of the tournament totalled $11.6 billion, making it the most expensive World Cup to date, until surpassed by 2018 FIFA World Cup which cost an estimated $14.2 billion.
 FIFA was expected to spend US$2 billion on staging the finals, with its greatest single expense being the US$576 million prize money pot.
-That money could have been allocated to other departments of the inner communities of this country including health care and education to name a few.